NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

     plt.setp(ax.ax_heatmap.get_xticklabels(), rotation=270)
 ```

-In the code above we use the seaborn `plotting_context` function to scale all
+In the code above we use the Seaborn `plotting_context` function to scale all
 text elements of the heatmap in one go.

 As a final step we'll add some info for reproducibility under the